 Each student is assessed on an ongoing basis through homework, tests and assignments.

 A record of these results is kept by the teacher.
 Lack of progress, serious underachievement or persistent presentation of sub-standard work, taking the student’s ability into account, is notified to the parents (either in the Journal or by letter) at an early stage and to the Year Head (using the Staff Meeting Record Form).
 Serious underachievement normally results in the student being placed on a Student Improvement Plan (as part of the duties of Rosmini Community School’s Student Support Team).

-House examination results, which will be introduced in the 2019-2020 academic year, are to be recorded in the student’s record (academic assessment profile sheets to be introduced in the new school year).
+House examination results are to be recorded in the student’s record (academic assessment profile sheets to be introduced in the new school year.
 The student’s results sheet is to be disseminated to the student’s parents and the Form Tutors.
 Formative assessment contributes to decisions regarding the level of entry in the State Examinations Commission examinations at Junior and Senior Cycle Level.

 Transition Year Portfolio of Work

 Each student is responsible for maintaining a portfolio of the work that they will complete as part of their participation in the Transition Year Programme.